Helmets line Mall C ahead of NFL Draft

-CLEVELAND (WJW)– As we inch closed to the 2021 NFL Draft in Cleveland, more signs of the big event are popping up downtown.
+CLEVELAND (WJW)– As we inch closer to the 2021 NFL Draft in Cleveland, more signs of the big event are popping up downtown.

 Large helmets representing the league’s 32 teams are on display on Mall C in downtown Cleveland through April 27.